Raffle Basket Ideas

 Start by grabbing your basket size

-It may come as a shock, but so many people prioritize themselves with what to put in the basket, they forget the basket itself.
+It may come as a shock, but so many people prioritise themselves with what to put in the basket, they forget the basket itself.
 You don’t want to do a last-minute search for a box and have to wrap it in wrapping paper just because you forgot to get a basket.

 Getting your basket first can also be a great way to decide how much money you’re going to spend on your basket.
 If you’re only looking to spend a minimal amount, getting a smaller basket may help to restrict your spending when you reach the shops.
 Alternatively, you might want a huge basket because you’re building a basket for kids that will need a big stuffed teddy bear.
 Get your basket, then get shopping.